epfl-ada/ada-2025-project-zlayjiya/README.md

 ### 4. Are there dominant "black hole" channels that capture most attention?

 - How unequal is attention distribution within and across galaxies?
-- How do black hole channels influence surrounding ones: do they drive the content and dynamics of smaller channels in their orbit?
-- What distinguishes black holes across different galaxies: are there similar characteristics, themes, or growth patterns?
+- What distinguishes black holes across different galaxies ?

-### 5. How did the Youniverse evolve over time?

-- How has the structure of this digital cosmos evolved over time: have new galaxies emerged, merged, or faded over time?

 ## Data Preprocessing